 Comfort and Character

 The Rembrandt van Rijn measures 56 meters in length (168 ft.), 7 meters in width and has a draft of 2,5 meters.
 The maximum speed on engines is 9 knots.
 It has an experienced crew of 12 persons on board including 2 tour guides.
-The ship can accommodate a maximum of 33 passengers in 16 twin cabins in 1 Triple Private cabin (with shower and toilet and porthole), 6 Twin Private Inside cabins (with shower and toilet, no porthole), 9 Twin Private cabins (with shower and toilet and porthole).
+The ship can accommodate a maximum of 33 passengers in 16 cabins.
+1 Triple Private cabin (with shower and toilet and porthole), 6 Twin Private Inside cabins (with shower and toilet, no porthole), 9 Twin Private cabins (with shower and toilet and porthole).

 Age range & Nationality onboard